-The following tennis antiques belong to a former professional tennis player who has gathered these items over the last 40 years.
-The collection is being sold as a whole.
+The following tennis antiques belong to Janet Newberry Howe, a former professional tennis player, who began collecting in 1971.
+The collection is being sold as a whole, price is $275,000 plus insurance and shipping.

 If interested, please contact Jeff Winkler, Attorney at Law, Nationally Ranked Age Division Player and Member of the IC (International Club) phone (727) 825-3610 or email@example.com.